uli28/ng-dev/demos/09-securing-publishing/securing-ui/src/assets/markdown/firebase.md

-- This sample uses fbauth.module.ts.
+- Create an account at [Firebase](https://firebase.google.com/)
+- Firebase Authentication is implemented in the `src/app/fbauth` folder.
 To be able to use Firebase Auth you must:
-- Create an account at [Firebase](https://firebase.google.com/)
 - Update your Firebase Config in `environment.ts`

   ```typescript